bundly/dash/README.md

   - Also supports people in multiple pods and shows sugessions from previous day's standup notes from all pods !
 ![Screenshot 2020-07-16 at 11 29 16 PM](https://user-images.githubusercontent.com/11258286/87705859-2cf11e80-c7bc-11ea-9827-8d92cab0c245.png)

+- **Internal discussions at your fingertips** quickly search through MLH Fellowship Org discussions with the search tool

--  **Receive personalized notifications** for your repositories including:
+-  **Never miss out on the important stuff** Receive personalized notifications for your repositories including:
     - Issues and their comments
     - Pull Requests and their comments
     - Comments on any commits